Why One-On-One Therapy Matters

 The addiction recovery process can be stressful and emotional, but one-on-one therapy is extremely rewarding in the end.
 Being able to trust and have the peace of mind that you will no longer live in the dark world of addiction is a wonderful feeling.
 There’s no better time to get started than now.

 Treatment at Seasons in Malibu is systemic, integrative and client-centered.
 Our philosophy is grounded in the understanding that in order for the client to heal, the entire system needs the opportunity to heal along with them.
-The pressure to “fix” the client can become overwhelming and unrealistic if we do not examine the underlying issues, dynamics and environmental influences that might be contributing to substance abuse or ongoing mental health issues.
 Whenever practical, we try to include close loved ones in sessions and in the entire process of recovering from addiction and/or addressing mental health issues.

-With our superior team of clinicians, we are able to succinctly pinpoint those areas of focus which will give the client the most advanced opportunity for success.
-Our approach towards healing is collaborative, comprehensive and committed.
+With our caring and knowledgeable team of clinicians, we are able to succinctly pinpoint those areas of focus that will give clients the most advanced opportunity for success.
+Our approach toward healing is collaborative, comprehensive and committed.
+Call us today at 424.235.2009 to learn more about the benefits of individual therapy in Malibu, CA.